Use case examples for Cohort Analysis.

 Check back with your cohort analysis report a few months later.
 For cohorts formed after the launch of the campaign, conversion to paid Creative Cloud subscriptions in month three has risen from 4-5% to 13-14%, resulting in hundreds of thousands of dollars per cohort, for every monthly cohort that hits month three from that point forward.

 A major hotel chain targets multiple customer groups for promotions and tracks against performance.
 In order to identify the best groups of user cohorts to target, they want to create very specific cohort groups.
-Using the augmented Inclusion and Return Criteria within Cohort Tables, they are able to define just the right cohort groupings with multiple metrics and segments to identify underperforming customers groups in order to target them with promotions and deals to increase bookings.
+Using the augmented Inclusion and Return Criteria within Cohort Tables, they are able to define just the right cohort groupings with multiple metrics and filters to identify underperforming customers groups in order to target them with promotions and deals to increase bookings.

 A large insurance company drives a lot of customer engagement through the use of its mobile app.
 However, as new features are added to their app, it is critical that their customers upgrade to the latest app version.
 They can analyze and compare all of their app versions side-by-side using Custom Dimension Cohort to see which customers on which app version to target.
 Additionally, they can track both retention and churn to see if specific app versions are driving customers away from using the app over time.
 Through mobile messaging efforts, they can re-engage with these users to get them to upgrade to the latest version to take advantage of their latest features.